 Excessive sweating of the underarms, palms, and soles is a widespread problem that significantly affects a person’s ability to function in personal and business settings.

-Botox is a very effective approach for the treatment of hyperhidrosis.
-Botox was FDA approved for underarm sweating several years ago and works very well.
+Botox for hyeperhidrosis is very effective.
+Botox was FDA approved for underarm sweating several years ago.
 It can also be used to treat excessive sweating of the palms and soles.
 Treatment is performed in the office and takes about 20 minutes.
 Results are often dramatic, especially in the axillae, and usually last 6 – 8 months.
 Effects start to appear in 3 – 4 days and peak in about 2 weeks.